mrSHIHAB1/Parcel_Deliver_System/README.md

-# 📦 Parcel Delivery System API – Project Overview
+# 📦 Parcel Delivery System API
 ## 🎯 Objective
 Design and build a secure, modular, and role-based backend API using  for managing a parcel delivery system.
 Inspired by real-world logistics services like Pathao Courier, this API allows tracking, managing, and updating parcel statuses across different user roles.
 ### 🧰 Tech Stack